 - Close-Knit Community: The little PEI township Jane and her father move into.

 - Extreme Door Mat: Jane's mother, whose marriage ended in separation after she couldn't stand up to her mother and earlier couldn't stand up to her meddling sister-in-law Irene.
 She finally grows a backbone when she defies her mother and rushes to Prince Edward Island when Jane nearly dies of pneumonia.

 - Face Your Fears: Cows, in Jane's case.

-- The Mourning After: Miss Justina Titus is still faithful to the memory of Alec Jacks, who died in World War One, and still wears her hair in a pompadour as that was how she wore it when she said good-bye to him.
+- The Mourning After: Miss Justina Titus is still faithful to the memory of Alec Jacks, who died in World War I, and still wears her hair in a pompadour as that was how she wore it when she said good-bye to him.

-- My Beloved Smother: The grandmother, again.
+- My Beloved Smother: Jane's grandmother, so, so very much.